reiryuki/Karen-AI-Assistant/README.md

 - New better UI
 - Rename feature Agent to Java
 - Add "Data 2" for one more AI Agent
-- Add "Agent Auto" / "Agent 1" / "Agent 2" to switch response between them
+- Add "Agent Auto" / "Agent 1" / "Agent 2" / "Agent Random" to control response between them
 - Add "Continue" to generate with history without additional promt
 - Add "User Name" to change your name
 - Add "User Personality" to describe who you are